40Digits/threepio/README.md

 The intended use of threepio is globally.
 There is no need to add it to your `package.json`; the global installation should suffice.

-The most common use case would be a new Wordpress install.
+A common use case for threepio would be a new Wordpress install.
 After downloading/cloning a new installation, there are certain things you need to do:

 - Create a MySQL database
 - Create `wp-config.php`